etienneburdet/compteur-nuxt/README.md

 # Install
 It is made to work on [Cloudant](https://www.ibm.com/cloud/cloudant) and [Now ZEIT](https://zeit.co/home).
 It should work on any other Couchdb and static hosting.

-Create an account on both, then create a DB on Cloudant and generate an API key for it (Cloudant dashboard > dbname > permissions)
+Create an account on both, then create a DB on Cloudant and generate an API key for it (Cloudant dashboard > dbname > permissions).

-Set the cloudant URL as a Now secret (set it in your .env for for development)
+Set the cloudant URL as a Now secret (set it in your .env for for development), replacing with your own values.
 ``` bash
 now secret cloudant_url=https://USERNAME:PASSWORD@dburl/dbname
 ```